e2b-dev/E2B/packages/cli/README.md

 All commands can be called with a `--path <path-to-dir>` flag that changes the directory where the command will be called, without the need to call `cd`.

-The Devbook CLI has following commands:
+The Devbook CLI has following commands

 ### `devbook env create`
 Create a new environment and `dbk.toml` config.